David Slatter

 Scholar background

-Before moving to Vietnam, he was the Head of Marketing & Digital Campaigns for DIT in Korea and the Regional Marketing Campaigns Manager in Singapore, where he oversaw the strategy, budget and execution for DIT marketing activities across Southeast Asia.
+Before moving to Vietnam, David worked for DIT in Korea as the Head of Marketing & Digital Campaigns at DIT Korea, and as the Regional Marketing Campaigns Manager at DIT Singapore where he oversaw strategy, budget, and marketing activities across Southeast Asia.

-David obtained his bachelor’s degree in International History and Politics from the University of the West of England, Bristol in 2009.
+David received a bachelor’s degree in International History and Politics from the University of the West of England in 2009, and completed his Master of Global Trade at RMIT University Vietnam through the Hinrich Global Trade Leader Scholarship Program in 2023.

 Personal statement